-First, we need to include the library and declare variables needed, as in snippet of code.
+First, we need to include the library and declare the variables needed, as in a snippet of code.
 We include a servo library, then create a string array to generate a password.
-After this, we need to create a few more string variables to store password, OTP and LED pin numbers as in snippet Fig.1 of code.
+After this, we need to create a few more string variables to store password, OTP, and LED pin numbers as in snippet Fig.1 of the code.

-In the second part of coding, we need to set up serial and Braud rate for Bluetooth.
-Here I have used 9600 Braud rate but if it didn’t work, you can use default Braud rate of Hc 05 i.e (38400).
-Then, we have to set up a pin for servo using servo.attach (PWM pin number).
+In the second part of coding, we need to set up serial and Braud rates for Bluetooth.
+Here I have used the 9600 Braud rate but if it didn’t work, you can use the default Braud rate of Hc 05 i.e. (38400).
+Then, we have to set up a pin for the servo using servo.attach (PWM pin number).
 After that, we can define pin mode as output for led refer (Fig.2)

-Then we need to create check() function to check whether OTP is correct or not.
-If it is correct then it turns servo to open position (refer Fig. 4).
+Then we need to create a check() function to check whether OTP is correct or not.
+If it is correct then it turns the servo to an open position (refer to Fig. 4).